porpi/DigiAssets-Metadata-Server/README.md

 AWS_S3_BUCKET
 ```

-Then, you can run the ColoredCoins metadata server with the following options:
+Then, you can run the DigiAssets metadata server with the following options:

 ```sh
 $ cc-metadata-server [options]